Wood Fibre: The Breathing Blanket

 Technical Performance

-For those interested in numbers, wood fibre performs well on the metrics that matter:
+For those interested in the numbers:

 Living With Wood Fibre